a-type/verdant/packages/create-app/templates/local/README.md

 # {{todo}}

-Welcome to your lo-fi PWA!
+Welcome to your Verdant PWA!

 This is a very opinionated starter aimed at getting you working on your idea on day 1, not fussing with tools or common setup.